 \section{Conclusion}

-The paper has proposed an approach that combines the IS distribution and active learning to sample training data from regions where the decoder's conditional error probabilities (acquisition functions) fall within a specific range.
-The objective was to generate informative (not too noisy nor absolutely correct) and challenging (close to the decision boundary of the decoder) training data that assist in enhancing the decoder's performance.
-The results demonstrate substantial improvements, with SNR gains of up to 1.9 dB and 2.3 dB compared to the conventional BP-FF and BP methods, respectively.
-These simulation results provide evidence supporting the hypothesis that training the decoder using samples close to the decision boundary can yield significant performance enhancements.
+The paper presents an approach that combines the IS distribution and active learning to sample training data from regions where the decoder's conditional error probabilities lie within a specific range.
+The objective is to generate challenging and informative training data to improve the decoder's performance.
+The results show significant improvements, with SNR gains of up to 1.9 dB and 2.3 dB compared to conventional BP-FF and BP methods, respectively.
+These findings provide strong evidence that training the decoder with samples based on the IS distribution can lead to substantial performance enhancements.

-Moving forward, one possible direction is to explore the use of machine learning-based methods to accelerate and enhance the estimation of the error probabilities conditioned on shells that partitioned the observation space.
-These methods could potentially improve the efficiency and accuracy of the training process, leading to further advancements in decoding performance.
+One possible direction is to use machine learning to enhance error probability estimation based on partitioned observation spaces.
+These methods may improve training efficiency and decoding performance.